podviaznikov/m.player/README.md

-# m.Player - offline browser music player
+# m.player - offline browser music player
-m.Player build on top of the HTML5 technologies and wonderful javascript libraries.
+m.player build on top of the HTML5 technologies and wonderful javascript libraries.
 Currently you can find it only in Chrome Web Store (https://chrome.google.com/webstore/detail/lhjjnnhpfomdbcgnmkejhacbcdppljic) and http://player.enginimation.info.

 ## Feedback